pirafrank/fpiracom/_posts/2019-06-03-wwdc19-keynote-announcements.md

     - merges *Find My Devices* and *Find My Friends* apps
     - find your devices offline by using other devices as mesh networks
     - encrypted and anonymous
+- iOS and iPadOS have a much improved PWA support.
+Check [this thread](https://twitter.com/firt/status/1135709949772881921) for screenshots and features

 **New privacy settings and features**